 Artistic expression offers us the unique opportunity to make a statement that goes beyond the limitations of verbal communication.
 While these statements (and, of course, their interpretation) are subjective, they often yield messages potently relevant to today’s social and/or political climate.

 Brazilian artist Carol Rossetti’s work does just that.
-In her series of elegant colour-pencil illustrations titled “Women“, Rossetti uses her artistic voice to raise awareness of the prejudices and stereotypes towards women that are rooted intrinsically throughout cultures all over the world.
+In her series of elegant colour-pencil illustrations titled “Women,” Rossetti uses her artistic voice to raise awareness of the prejudices and stereotypes about women that are rooted intrinsically throughout cultures all over the world.

 “This control is such a deep part of our culture that we hardly ever realize how cruel it is and how it restricts our personal choices,” Rossetti stated on her website.